Tampa General Hospital

 801 6th Street South St. Petersburg, FL 33701

-All Children’s Hospital located in St. Petersburg, Florida, just over 30 miles from the University of South Florida main campus.
-All Children’s Hospital is the leading center for pediatric treatment, education and research.
+Johns Hopkins All Children’s Hospital is the number one children’s hospital in Florida according to the 2023-2024 U.S. News & World Report survey and is nationally ranked in seven specialties, including Orthopaedics.
+The Orthopaedic Surgery department is staffed with physicians from Children’s Orthopaedic and Scoliosis Surgery Associates, LLP.
+All Children’s Hospital located in St. Petersburg, Florida, just over 30 miles from the University of South Florida main campus and is a leading center for pediatric treatment, education and research.
 All Children’s provides specialized care for children of all ages, from newborns through teens.
 It is one of the two freestanding children’s hospitals in the state of Florida, and the only on Florida’s west coast.
-More than 200 pediatric specialists and sub-specialists provide state-of-the-art medical and surgical care for children.
 The faculty works closely with specially trained nurses, therapists, pharmacists and other caring professionals who understand the medical, social and emotional needs of each stage of childhood and adolescence.
-The All Children’s Hospital is recognized nationally as an outstanding clinical center in many other areas including: pediatric cancer, neonatology, immunology, cystic fibrosis, cardiology and cardiovascular surgery, neurosurgery, genetics, cleft palate and craniofacial disorders.

 Brandon Regional Hospital is a 438-bed acute care facility offering a number of specialty services including the Heart & Vascular Center, where the latest in cardiovascular surgery and minimally invasive techniques are performed, The Behavioral Health Center, The Women’s Center, which includes our Baby Suites and 22 bed neonatal intensive care unit, The Reflux Center and a designated Bariatric Center of Excellence.